Web3NL/motoko-book/src/base-library/utils/order.md

 {{#include _mo/order.mo:a}}
 ```

-The Order type is commonly used in programming to represents a set of possible outcomes when comparing two values.
+The `Order` [variant] type is used to represent three possible outcomes when comparing the _order_ two values.
-it is defined as:

 ```motoko
 {{#include _mo/order.mo:b}}
 ```

+When comparing the order of two values, we could either return:

-The #less variant represents the result of comparing two values where the first value is less than the second value.
+- `#less` when the first value is less than the second value.

-The #equal variant represents the result of comparing two values where both values are equal.
+- `#equal` when both values are equal.

-The #greater variant represents the result of comparing two values where the first value is greater than the second value.
+- `#greater` when the first value is greater than the second value.

-For example, consider the code below.
-This creates a new variable named order and assigns it the value #less.
+Some types are naturally ordered like number types [`Nat`] and [`Int`].
+But we may define an order for any type, even types for which there is no obvious natural order.

 ```motoko
 {{#include _mo/order.mo:c}}
 ```

+Here we define an order for our `Color` variant by defining a function that compares two values of `Color` and returns an `Order`.
+It treats `#Red` to be `#greater` than `#Blue`.

 ## Order.isLess

-The function `isLess` takes `Order` argument and returns a `Bool` value.

 ```motoko
 {{#include _mo/order1.mo:a}}